jpedro/jpedro.github.io/.posts/hosting.md

 and surge [has a 60 MB limit](https://surge.sh) for the total size of files uploaded.
 A few larger images and you are toast.

-Owning your hosting stack avoids Surge's free plan's limits and no longer have to wait for Heroku's free dynos to slowly kick in.
+Owning your hosting stack avoids these free plan's limits and no longer have to wait for Heroku's free dynos to slowly kick in.
 You will lose surge's fast updated CDN though but we can fix that too.
 If you use Cloudflare you can select which DNS records should be proxied